DragonSpit/ParallelAlgorithms/README.md

 High Performance C++ Algorithms: sequential and parallel

 - Parallel Merge Sort for sorting arrays of any data type that can be compared.
-Working VisualStudio 2015 solution in included with all supporting code.
+Working VisualStudio 2015 solution is included with all supporting code.
   Described in blog https://duvanenko.tech.blog/2018/01/13/parallel-merge-sort/ and in article http://www.drdobbs.com/parallel/parallel-merge-sort/229400239